Boris-73-TA/SDEs/README.md

   - 'OU', 'CIR', 'GBM', 'GBMSA', 'VG', 'VGSA', 'Merton', 'ATSM', 'ATSM_SV', 'CEV', 'BrownianBridge', 'BrownianMeander', 'BrownianExcursion', 'CorrelatedBM', 'CorrelatedGBM', 'dDimensionalBM'
+- StochasticProcessSimulator.py script can be used to obtain paths from desired SDE.
-- Simulating_SDEs_Euler.ipynb shows an example of how this ca be used to produce plots of all the types of SDEs.
+- Simulating_SDEs_Euler.ipynb shows an example of how this can be used to produce plots of all the types of SDEs.
+- Future work:
-- Future work: add Milstein and Runge-Kutta discretization schemes, add more SDEs.
+  - add Milstein and Runge-Kutta discretization schemes
+  - add more SDEs such as Vasicek, Hull-White, Chan–Karolyi Longstaff–Sanders, and Ito diffusions
 - This is a very rough implementation, and there are lots of improvements to be made.
 Any suggestions are welcome.